Annual National Data Report to Inform Trends and Patterns in Drug-Impaired Driving 2021

 - What is Being Done to Address Drug-Impaired Driving

-The report also notes that there remain a number of outstanding data gaps (e.g., lack of law enforcement or toxicology data) as well as issues with the completeness and comparability of data.
-Work will continue in 2020 to address these data gaps.
+Work to address outstanding data gaps (e.g., lack of some law enforcement or toxicology data) as well as issues with the completeness and comparability of data has continued in 2020.

-In spite of significant and continued declines over the past 30 years, impaired driving, whether by alcohol or drugs, continues to kill or injure more Canadians than any other crime (Perreault, 2016).
-It also remains the single most important factor contributing to serious road crashes (CCSUA, 2019).
-Furthermore, recent statistics show that the number of police reported drug-impaired driving (DID) incidents have increased by 43 percent from 2018 to 2019 (Statistics Canada, UCR data, 2019).
+In spite of significant declines over the past 30 years, impaired driving, whether by alcohol or drugs, continues to kill or injure more Canadians than any other crime (Moreau, 2021).
+It also remains the single most important factor contributing to serious road crashes (CCSA, 2019).
+Furthermore, recent statistics show that the number of police reported drug-impaired driving (DID) incidents have increased by 19% from 2019 to 2020 (Moreau, 2021).

 Part of this initiative included a commitment to report to Canadians on activities undertaken to address the issue of DID and their results; it is the purpose of this report.